Infrastructure for research 2018

 - Report working time for any other staff, such as assistants and technical staff, as well, but do not name them.
 The costs are to be stated under ‘Drift‘ (operation).

 - Resource needs (salaries and operation) are to be specified and explained under Budget comments.

 No unspecified or unexplained costs will be approved.

-The application in the second stage must be approved by the grant administrator and signed by the project leader and head of department or equivalent and should be sent in by regular mail no later than one week after deadline.
+The application in the second stage is to be approved by the grant administrator and signed by the project leader and head of department or equivalent.
 Only the cover pages with the budget and signature should be sent in, not the whole application.
 RJ will process only signed applications.

 RJ allows only minor corrections of the budget between the first and second application stages.
-RJ has no obligation to cover the costs that are applied for and, instead, enjoys full freedom to decide on the scale of support that can be awarded.
+RJ has no obligation to cover the costs that are reported and, instead, enjoys full freedom to decide on the scale of support that can be awarded.

 For further information, contact Robert Hamrén.